 What is Xpress Access for?

 Xpress access is designed for short measurements which do not warrant a full proposal.
-Users typically send samples to ISIS and don't themselves come for the measurement.
+Users send samples to ISIS and don't themselves come for the measurement.
 Typical uses of Xpress will include:

-- a 1-off crystal structure determination
+- A 1-off crystal structure determination

-- an extra data point to finish off a paper
+- An extra data point to finish off a paper

-- to test a sample either for its neutron / muon response either prior to proposal submission or at the request of a FAP before allocating full beamtime
+- To test a sample either for its neutron / muon response either prior to proposal submission or at the request of a FAP before allocating full beamtime

-- other short, simple tests of experiment feasibility
+- Other short, simple tests of experiment feasibility

 The Xpress route is not meant as a way to avoid the Direct or Rapid access routes; and should not be used for samples which are, for example, extremely topical, or being studied by other users, or where other considerations mean that peer review should be undertaken before the sample is run.
 Samples and measurements should also be simple and not need involved safety cases (see below).

 Users apply for Xpress time through the online proposal system, choosing the Xpress route.
 Users should always speak with an ISIS instrument scientist before submitting a proposal.
 Xpress samples require a safety assessment, but this should be uncomplicated by the very nature of Xpress measurements and the samples which are suitable for this route.
 Xpress proposals are not peer reviewed by FAP members, but are considered from a technical point of view by ISIS staff.
 Depending on the instrument, measurements are done either when time happens to be available on an instrument or during instrument days dedicated to Xpress measurements.

 Instruments which can accept Xpress masurements are listed here.